phern/nomanskyfishbot/README.md

   * Find a spot to fish a bit above the water to avoid storms moving you.

   * Set NMS to windowed 1080p mode

+  * Change difficulty setting for fishing to Auto

   * Keep window at top left of screen on main monitor